BigToyBox/Sovol-SV05-Customized/README.md

 2. Slide the back wall in place between the rear corner posts

 Step 3 - Corner braces
-1. Install two printed corner braces at the front lower coners
+1. Install two printed corner braces at the front lower corners

-2. Install two printed corner braces at the side rear corners
+3. Install two printed corner braces at the side rear corners

 Step 4 - Top Structure
 1. Install the top structure following Step 2 of the Sovol manual